-TFR consists of base salary plus statutory superannuation contributions and other non-monetary benefits such as car parking.
+TFR consists of base salary plus statutory superannuation contributions.
 Senior executives receive a fixed remuneration package which is reviewed annually by the Committee and the Board with reference to Company and individual performance, size and complexity of the role and benchmark market data.
 There are no guaranteed base pay increases included in any Executive KMP contract.